Need a geotechnical engineer to help through the DA process?

 In the former Pittwater Council area, the applicant needs to submit Form 1 and if applicable Form 1(a) with the geotechnical report, signed by a CPEng qualified geotechnical engineer (Engineers Australia Chartered status).

-However, in the former Warringah Council area, AG have found a brief site inspection, review of the policy checklist and basic geotechnical recommendations may be sufficient for Council submission at the initial Development Application stage.
+However, in the former Warringah Council area, AG has found a brief site inspection, review of the policy checklist and basic geotechnical recommendations may be sufficient for Council submission at the initial Development Application stage.